 In addition, in the ideal process, the steps are linked by:

 People: once the primary and supporting processes needed to create value for the customer have been identified, someone must be made responsible for each value stream.
 This value stream manager must coordinate the efforts of everyone involved in a value stream to steadily lead it to the customer and, in the meantime, continually drive performance to the next level.
 This requires the following:

-The process that complements Lean manufacturing.
-Lean consumption calls for streamlining all activities that must be undertaken to acquire goods and services in such a way that customers receive exactly what they want, when and where they want it, with a minimal investment of time and effort.
+The process that complements Lean production.
+Lean consumption requires streamlining all the activities that must be undertaken to acquire goods and services in such a way that customers receive exactly what they want, when and where they want it, with a minimal investment of time and effort.

-Companies can streamline consumption by following a six-step thought process, analogous to the thought process for Lean manufacturing:
+Companies can streamline consumption by following a six-step thought process analogous to the thought process for Lean production: